Realizing the Vision of the World Computer

 The Internet Computer scales its capacity horizontally by creating new subnets that host additional canisters — just like traditional cloud infrastructure scales by adding new machines.
 Once the IC's Network Nervous System (NNS) decided to create a new subnet, it selects a group of spare nodes that have joined the IC but have not yet been allocated to any subnet and creates the initial configuration of the new subnet.
 The selected group of nodes then begins to form a new subnet blockchain.

 In any large-scale distributed system, it is inevitable that individual nodes fail due to hardware breaking, network connectivity issues, or even the owner deciding to remove the nodes from the network.
 In such cases, the IC's Network Nervous System selects a spare node that replaces the failed node in its subnet.
-The new node then performs a state synchronization with the existing nodes on the subnet and begins contributing to the subnet blockchain's consensus protocol.
+The new node then joins the subnet and performs a state synchronization with its existing nodes and begins contributing to the subnet blockchain's consensus protocol.

 Smart contracts on the Internet Computer come in the form of canisters: computational units that bundle together code and state.
 Each canister defines functions that can be called by other canisters and parties external to the IC, such as browsers or mobile apps.
 Canisters communicate with one another via asynchronous messages but the execution of each such message is done in complete isolation, allowing for massive levels of concurrent execution.
 Canisters are managed by controllers.
 Control structure of canisters could be centralized (e.g. when the controllers include some centralized entity), decentralized (when the controller is a DAO) or even non-existent, in which case the canister is an immutable smart contract.
 Controllers are the only entities which can deploy the canister to the Internet Computer, start/stop their execution and update their code.
 The controllers also need to ensure that canisters hold sufficient cycles.
 These are the unit used on the IC to acquire resources for canister execution (memory, network bandwidth and computational power).
 To this end the IC monitors the resource usage of canisters and deducts their cost from a cycle balance maintained locally by each canister.